Table of Contents Widget for Website - Poper

 Use cases

-Where Table of Contents Widget: Auto-Sticky TOC With Scroll-Spy actually moves the needle
+Where Table of Contents Widget: Auto-Generate an In-Page TOC actually moves the needle

-Four buyer types who get the most lift from embedding Table of Contents Widget: Auto-Sticky TOC With Scroll-Spy on their site.
+Four buyer types who get the most lift from embedding Table of Contents Widget: Auto-Generate an In-Page TOC on their site.

-API references, SDK docs, and knowledge bases need a persistent outline.
-The TOC scales from 6 to 60+ headings without losing its place.
+API references, SDK docs, and knowledge bases benefit from a structured outline.
+The Nested Tree layout scales from a handful of headings to dozens without losing structure.

 Poper vs other table of contents widgets

-Most TOC tools either lock scroll-spy behind a paywall or ship 60+ KB of jQuery.
-Here is how the popular options compare.
+Most TOC tools ship one style or lock manual control behind a plugin.
+Here is how the popular widget builders compare.

 Recommended